2015 National Bike Summit

 How do you mobilize voters to get to the polls when it matters for bicycling?
 In this workshop, the Analyst Institute will share field-tested best practices for voter turnout, testing advocacy campaign performance and effective volunteer recruitment tactics.
 Walk away from this session with concrete examples of how using social pressure in the campaign field work and communications, including messaging, timing and volume of contacts; tested volunteer recruitment techniques; and the latest best practices in testing advocacy campaign tactics.

-- Presenter: Kathryn Poindexter, Analyst Institute.
+- Presenters: Kathryn Poindexter, Analyst Institute.
 The Analyst Institute is a clearinghouse for evidence-based best practices in voter contact.

 Building a Candidate Pipeline